Jasonlhy/VSCode-Cheerio/README.md

 # Objective

-Integrate cheerio with vscode editor to manipulate HTML, cheerio provide method like jQuery to manipulate the HTML.
+Integrate cheerio with vscode editor to manipulate HTML, cheerio provide method like jQuery to manipulate the HTML, it can be useful for doing some tedious task such as adding class(es), removing class(es) to some elements.

 ## Features